intrig/ict/multivector.md

     3
 ```

 In the above example, the values 1, 2, and 3 make a *sibling vector*, and are considered the top level children.
+1
+precedes 2 and 2 precedes 3.
 10, 11, and 12 make up a another sibling vector and 2 is their *parent*.
-The parent of 1 is considered the *root*.
+The parent of 1
+is considered the *root*.

 `iterators` for multivectors are called `cursors` and are the means of navigating a multivector.
 They are random access
 (among siblings).
 Unlike regular iterators they have the vector functions you would expect: `begin()`, `end()`,